codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why did the cowboy have a weiner dog?
-Somebody told him to get a long little doggy.
+There are two types of people in this world, those who can extrapolate from incomplete data...

 ## Daily Trivia

-What does the computer software acronym JVM stand for?
+What does the term GPU stand for?
- 1. Just Virtual Machine
+ 1. Graphics Processing Unit
- 2. Java Vendor Machine
+ 2. Graphite Producing Unit
- 3. Java Visual Machine
+ 3. Gaming Processor Unit
- 4. Java Virtual Machine
+ 4. Graphical Proprietary Unit

 <details>
   <summary>Answer</summary>
-  Java Virtual Machine
+  Graphics Processing Unit
 </details>